kanboard/kanboard/doc/postgresql-configuration.markdown

 ### Importing SQL dump (alternative method)

-The first time, Kanboard will run one by one each database migration and this process can take some time according to your configuration.
+For the first time, Kanboard will run one by one each database migration and this process can take some time according to your configuration.

 To avoid any issues or potential timeouts you can initialize the database directly by importing the SQL schema: